amperity/amperity-docs/amperity_reference/source/attribute_channels_multiple.rst

 .. attribute-channels-multi-purchase-start

 You can access multichannel purchases directly from the **Segment Editor**.
-To add this attribute to your segment, click **Add criteria**, select the **Transaction Attributes Extended** table, select the **Multi Purchase Channel** attribute, and then apply an condition.
+To add this attribute to your segment, To add these attributes to your segment, click **Add condition** and then **Add attribute**.
+Select the **Transaction Attributes Extended** source, select the **Multi Purchase Channel** attribute, and then apply a condition.

 .. attribute-channels-multi-purchase-end